MaheshKumar2810/SPAssignment/README_Mahesh.txt

 with the Data.txt contents, appropriate messages are displayed accordingly based on match/mismatch.

 *We tried our level best to mask the password with ****, but we failed in implementing that.

+*On every successful login program displays "Welcome Username" along with "Last Login" time and also current login time will be overwritten.

 *I hope I haven't missed anything, hoping for the best :p,